ValidVibe/base-/README.md

 ## ⏱ Timelock
 A `TimelockController` is deployed between the multi-sig and admin functions.
 All upgrade and parameter change proposals have a minimum 48-hour delay, giving the community time to review and react before execution.

+## 🗳 Governance on Base
+On-chain governance is implemented via OpenZeppelin Governor.
+Proposals are submitted on Base, voted on by token holders, and executed via the timelock.
+Low gas fees on Base make participation affordable for all holders.